GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 - Crystal reports is a typical example, if you need it you have to consider [Cloud Services Guide](/migrationguide/cloud-services/)
 - Do you need a setup of custom Fonts?
 If you are using in .Net you can loading at runtime otherwise consider [Cloud Services Guide](/migrationguide/cloud-services/)
 - Do you need the setup of a custom windows service?
-If you have the source code of this service we will cover it later in a doc.
+If you have the source code of this service we will cover it later in the flow.

 The Web application need to communicate on custom TCP/IP Port?